youssefbe01/youssefbe01/README.md

 - Make **advanced geospatial ML** accessible for agriculture.
 - Help farmers and researchers use **satellite data** for better decisions.
 ---

-✨ Thanks for stopping by!
-Feel free to explore my repositories and open discussions.
-Contributions, feedback, and collaborations are always welcome.